Ruta graveolens · notes from a language experiment · cultivated since 2025

 }

-When the operand of ? is a bare call to a fallible intrinsic — @read_line or one of the @parse_* intrinsics (§4.13) — the intrinsic's Option type is resolved from the intrinsic itself rather than from a surrounding annotation or match.
-Each such intrinsic has a fixed payload (@read_lineString, @parse_i64i64, and so on), so operand? unwraps to that payload and short-circuits the enclosing function with its None on failure.
+When the operand of ? is a bare call to a fallible intrinsic — @read_line or one of the @parse_* intrinsics (§4.13) — no special resolution applies: the operand already has the trusted standard Option type that the intrinsic always produces (rules 4.13:35, 4.13:44).
+Its fixed payload (@read_lineStrBuf, @parse_i64i64, and so on) is unwrapped by ?, which short-circuits the enclosing standard-Option-returning function with the standard None on failure.
 This is what lets @read_line()? and @parse_i64(s)? be written directly, without first binding the result to an annotated let (RUE-318).
+The enclosing function still needs no lexical std import for the intrinsic's type to be the standard Option (rule 4.13:35).

 // `@read_line()?` short-circuits to None at end-of-input; the tail